-The LEP also contains controls relating to development standards, miscellaneous provisions and local provisions.
+The MLEP 2011 also contains controls relating to development standards, miscellaneous provisions and local provisions.
 The controls relevant to the proposal are considered in Table 4 below.

 Control Requirement Proposal Comply Minimum subdivision Lot size (Cl 4.1) 450m 2 No subdivision proposed.
 N/A Heritage (CI 5.10) The consent authority must, before granting consent to the carrying out of development in an Aboriginal place of heritage significance consider the effect of the proposed development on the heritage significance of the place and any Aboriginal object known or reasonably likely to be located at the place by means of an adequate investigation and assessment (which may involve consideration of a heritage impact statement).
-The development site is not deemed to be a place of Aboriginal Place of Heritage Significance having regard to an AHIMS search. Υ Acid sulfate soils (Cl 7.1) Class 5: works within 500 metres of adjacent Class 1, 2, 3 or 4 land that is below 5 metres Australian Height Datum and by which the watertable is likely to be lowered below 1 metre Australian Height Datum on adjacent Class 1, 2, 3 or 4 land.
+The development site does not contain a heritage item, located within a heritage conservation area, nor is it deemed to be a place of Aboriginal Heritage Significance having regard to an AHIMS search. Υ Acid sulfate soils (CI 7.1) Class 5: works within 500 metres of adjacent Class 1, 2, 3 or 4 land that is below 5 metres Australian Height Datum and by which the watertable is likely to be lowered below 1 metre Australian Height Datum on adjacent Class 1, 2, 3 or 4 land.
 The proposed development works are not located within 500m of adjacent Class 1, 2, 3 or 4 land.
-Y Earthworks (Cl 7.2) Development Consent is required for earthworks unless the works are ancillary to other development for which development The earthworks are ancillary to the proposed group home subject to this development application.
-Y consent given. has been Earthworks associated with completion of the development including minor levelling and retaining walls with maximum height of 1.2m.
-All the earthworks will be conditioned to comply and tested as per AS3798-2007 Guidelines on Earthworks for Commercial and Residential Developments.
-Conditions of consent will also be included to ensure sedimentation and erosion controls measures are implemented during the construction phase and best practice measures are implemented.
-As such, minimal impacts are likely to occur onto the surrounding environment.
+Y Earthworks (Cl 7.2) Development Consent is required for earthworks unless the The earthworks are ancillary to the proposed Y